Augusta, GA 30901

-At Sig Cox Augusta Heating & Air, we’re here to help you with all your heating and cooling requirements – big or small.
-Often, however, we come out to service simple things you can handle yourself.
-Furnace repair involves some technical aspects of the understanding process.
-But it’s not rocket science!
-With some research online and a few video tutorials, you can master some of the basics yourself and save yourself some money.
+At Sig Cox Heating & Air, we’re here to help you with all your heating and cooling requirements – big or small.
+Often, we come out to service simple things you can handle yourself.

-To make things straightforward, we’ve created a quick checklist of some of the essential things you should inspect before picking up the phone and calling for service:
+To save our customers some money this fall, we’ve created a quick checklist of some of the essential things you should inspect before picking up the phone and calling for servic

 You should check your thermostat for a few key issues if the unit is over 3 years old.

 Begin the process by ensuring that the thermostat is set to “heat.”
 Then, monitor the temperature setting to make sure that you have turned the unit to the temperature you want.